kojiro5150/phdss-instructions/innovation.md

   - **Innovation Risk vs Inaction Risk** — appears EXACTLY ONCE in the output.
     Do not repeat this section under any circumstances.
 Cover all innovation and inaction risks in a single instance.
 Do not open a second version with different emphasis later in the output.
+Do not open a second abbreviated version after Context Translation or Confidence & Minimum Missing Inputs.
+After the Innovation Risk vs Inaction Risk section body, the ONLY valid next heading is **Confidence & Minimum Missing Inputs**.
+Writing **Innovation Risk vs Inaction Risk** a second time is a parser contract violation.
   - **Context Translation** — appears EXACTLY ONCE in the output.
 Do not repeat this section.
 If Context Translation content has already been written earlier in the output under any heading, do not open the section again at the end.